 Endometriosis Weight Gain Part 1: Does Endometriosis Cause Weight Gain?

-Endometriosis is a complex and often misunderstood condition that affects millions of women worldwide.
-Characterized by the growth of endometrial-like tissue outside the uterus, it can lead to a variety of symptoms, including pelvic pain, infertility, and menstrual irregularities.
+Endometriosis is a complex and often misunderstood estrogen-dependent disease that affects millions of women worldwide.
+Characterized by the growth of endometrial-like tissue outside the uterus — including on the ovaries, fallopian tubes, and pelvic organs — it can lead to a variety of endometriosis symptoms, including pelvic pain, infertility, and menstrual irregularities.

 endometriosis weight gain